 - Signing what you contribute are good manners.

 Especially if you write in the first person. -- John Q. Manners

 Preserve the Flow

 Users are asked to note how the page is organized and then keep with the spirit of the page.
 There are three basic types of pages in a Wiki:

 - Informational - Meant to be a presentation and reference on a topic or group of related topics.
 Many people may contribute to the page, but the organization and layout of the page is paramount.
 These pages typically have headings, bulletted lists, tables, etc. People contribute by adding to or changing the text anywhere on the page.
 This page (GoodStyle) is an informational example.
-See also http://www.kitzkikz.com/index.php?p=chances-of-twins-on-clomid
+See also tadalafil delivery from Australia

 - Utility - Provided by the Wiki software and not (usually) created by users.
-Examples are breast cancer drugs tamoxifen side effects, PopularPages, SearchPages, PageIndex ...
+Examples are http://www.kitzkikz.com/index.php?p=cost-of-40-mg-cialis, clomid success, SearchPages, PageIndex ...

 Most pages in a Wiki start out as informational and then turn conversational as comments about the main information block are added.